Using GPS and Google Maps API in Unity

 If GPS is not allowed, there's nothing you can do, but just in case

-you will not be able to obtain location information on the actual device!
+you won't be able to obtain location information on the actual device!

 Location information (latitude and longitude) can be checked using lastData of LocationService